xocolatl-aficionado/BigMac-Index/README.md

 But _why_ do these exchange rates rise and fall?
 Cant we set them and forget them?
 That [is](https://www.investopedia.com/terms/c/currency-peg.asp) an option, but has many hurdles still.

-And if they do fluctuate, on a regular Tuesday, when I land in Zurich after my long flight from Miami, can I at least buy a Big Mac in exchange for the same amount of sweat and blood that they ask for it back in Miami?
+And if they do fluctuate, on a regular Tuesday, when I land in Zurich after my long flight from Miami, can I at least buy a Big Mac&trade; in exchange for the same amount of sweat and blood that they ask for it back in Miami?

 No.